When It’s Cold, Cows Hold — The Over-Milking Effect

 The Science Behind the “Hug”

-Cold stress doesn’t just make calves shiver, it changes their metabolism.
-Energy shifts from growth to survival.
-Feed efficiency drops, immune function weakens, and the risk of scours and pneumonia rises.
-The goal isn’t just to keep calves warm; it’s to help them maintain energy balance.
+Cold stress doesn’t just make calves shiver, it overall changes how their bodies prioritize energy.
+When calves are cold, energy is diverted away from growth and immune function toward basic survival.
+Feed efficiency declines, immune defenses weaken, and the risk of scours, respiratory, and other metabolic diseases increases.
+The goal isn’t simply to keep calves warm, it’s to help them maintain a positive energy balance during the most vulnerable stage of life.

 Designed for Comfort and Durability